andfanilo/streamlit-component-template-vue/README.md

 # Streamlit Component template in Vue.js

-A Vue.js scoped slot which sends parameters from Streamlit Python script into `args` props of your component.
+Vue 2 template to build a Streamlit component.
+Uses Vue.js scoped slot to send parameters from Streamlit Python script into `args` props of your component.

 ## Setup